Helena-todd/Dimalis_fluo/README.md

-# Dimalis: a new way of analysing your timelapse images fast and efficiently
+# Dimalis_fluo: a new way of analysing your timelapse images fast and efficiently

 <p align="center">
   <img width="500" height="300" src="https://github.com/Helena-todd/Dimalis/blob/main/dimalis_pipeline.png">
 </p>

-Dimalis is wrapped in a docker structure, which facilitates its installation on any operating system and allows to perform image denoising, single cell segmentation and cell tracking by running one line of code only!
+Dimalis_fluo is wrapped in a docker structure, which facilitates its installation on any operating system and allows to perform image denoising, single cell segmentation and cell tracking by running one line of code only!

-*Note: On this github page, we provided a few images from a timelapse that you can use as test images for Dimalis.
+*Note: On this github page, we provided a few images from a timelapse that you can use as test images for Dimalis_fluo.
 In order to find them, scroll up to the top of this page and click on the green "Code" button and on "Download zip".
-The zipped folder that you will download contains a /test_images subfolder, containing raw phase contrast images.*
+The zipped folder that you will download contains a /test_images subfolder, containing raw phase contrast and corresponding fluorescence channel images.*

-## Here's a user-friendly step-by-step protocol to analyse cells in your images using Dimalis:
+## Here's a user-friendly step-by-step protocol to analyse cells in your images using Dimalis_fluo:

 ### Step 1: Install the Docker Desktop App